A muon scattering tomography system based on high spatial resolution scintillating detector: System design

-Accordingly, the detection plane structure depicted in the figure~\ref{fig:Detector-structure} was implemented in our design.
-Two optical fibers are embedded within a single scintillator bar.
+Accordingly, the detection plane structure depicted in the figure~\ref{fig:Detector-structure} was implemented in our current design.
+Scintillator strips with a base length of 20~mm and a height of 10~mm are arranged sequentially.
+Due to the reflective coating wrapped around each scintillator and the requirements of detector assembly, the center-to-center pitch between adjacent strips is set to 11~mm, resulting in a gap of 1~mm.
+Two WLS fibers are embedded within a single scintillator bar.
 Each fiber is read out by a SiPM on only one end, with the opposite end mirrored to enhance total photon collection efficiency.
 All SiPMs are positioned on the same side of the scintillator array.
 This optimized structure simultaneously satisfies the requirement for coincidence measurements and resolves the design flaws present in the detector prototype.

-The Geant4 simulation framework allows for a systematic study of how detector performance is influenced by key scintillator design parameters, ranging from the bar length and geometric features\textemdash such as fiber radius R, groove depth d, groove offset, and groove shape (semi-circular vs. omega)\textemdash to the physical coupling method at the scintillator-fiber interface (e.g., air coupling or optical grease coupling).
-Analysis of the simulation results focus on the photon collection efficiency $\eta$, defined as $ N_\text{det} / N_\text{scint}$, where $N_\text{det}$ is the photon count at the SiPM and $N_\text{scint}$ is the total photon yield in the scintillator.
+Although the use of WLS fibers raises manufacturing costs moderately, this is compensated for by their higher photon transmission efficiency, which enhances performance uniformity along the bar and allows for a larger detection area.
+Moreover, the fiber-based design permits the active area to be extended cost-effectively by splicing together multiple shorter scintillator bars, adding virtually no extra cost.

-Figure~\ref{fig:Detector-Simu} shows the variation of the photon collection efficiency $\eta$ with key detector parameters, including the groove offset, depth, and fiber radius.
-In summary, Despite the relatively minor combined influence (within ~10\%) of parameters like offset, depth, coupling, and groove shape on $\eta$, the simulation results still allow for the determination of an optimal parameter set.
-A specific example is the groove offset, where $\eta$ exhibits a non-monotonic relationship.
-This behavior led to the selection of 3 mm as the final parameter.
-Regarding the groove depth, the optimal strategy is to make it as shallow as possible while ensuring the fiber is properly embedded.
-We employed a semi-circular groove and air coupling, a choice that prioritizes maneuverability and straightforward installation.
+The Geant4 simulation framework allows for a systematic study of how detector performance is influenced by key scintillator design parameters, ranging from the bar length and geometric features --- such as fiber radius $R$, groove depth $d$, groove offset, and groove shape (semicircular and $\Omega$-shaped) --- to the physical coupling method at the scintillator-fiber interface (e.g., air coupling or optical grease coupling).